NeverBeLazyG/AiTexter/README.md

 # AiTexter

 **AiTexter** is an easy-to-use Python tool that allows users to process selected text using AI-powered models like OpenAI (ChatGPT 4o-mini) or Ollama models.
 It offers four powerful text processing functions that can be used directly from any application.
+It works in any language, even the UI is in German.
+In future, englisch ui will be added.

 ## Features